namakayo/Namina/README.md

 # Namina
 Inspired by <a href="https://github.com/Anuken/Lamina">Anuken/Lamina</a>

-Draw marching squares in a 8x8 grid
+Draw marching squares in a 8x8 grid.
 Namina outputs a pixelated 64x64 sprite of what you've drawn.
-The actual .png file is 76x76.
+The actual .png file is 76x76 regardless if you have outline enabled or disabled.

 # Documentation
 # UI